 PhD studentships in Stroke Rehabilitation

-The Division of Rehabilitation and Ageing has gained national and international recognition as a leading UK centre for rehabilitation research with particular expertise in conducting trials of occupational therapy interventions in both hospital and community settings, and has a solid track record of obtaining external research funding.
+The Division of Rehabilitation, Ageing and Wellbeing has gained national and international recognition as a leading UK centre for rehabilitation research with particular expertise in conducting trials of occupational therapy interventions in both hospital and community settings, and has a solid track record of obtaining external research funding.

-Therapists within the Division of Rehabilitation and Ageing lead and contribute to clinical practice both nationally and internationally and sit on advisory boards for NICE, RCP, and WHO.
+Therapists within the Division of Rehabilitation, Ageing and Wellbeing lead and contribute to clinical practice both nationally and internationally and sit on advisory boards for NICE, RCP, and WHO.
 The Division promotes regular informal communication and support between colleagues in addition to formal research meetings, and encourages mentorship of junior researchers by research staff and therapists conducting national and international research.

 We support PhD students in a number of ways to enhance a greater understanding and training in the field of stroke rehabilitation research.

-Supervisors: Professor Marion Walker & Dr Rebecca Fisher
+Supervisors: Professor Marion Walker MBE, Dr Shirley Thomas & Dr Jane Horne

 Trudi Cameron (The impact of stroke on informal care-givers")

 Investigating the impact of stroke on informal care-givers.
 The research is aimed at developing and evaluating a behavioural intervention for primary care-givers of stroke survivors.
 The focus will be to explore the impact of caring on wider family members, particularly younger carers.